 Sift the flour, bread flour, salt, baking soda, and baking powder together into a large mixing bowl.

 Mix in the flour mixture and mix until combined.
 Stir in the chocolate chips by hand.
-Shape into a log in plastic wrap and chill until firm 30 minutes – overnight.
+Shape into a log, wrap with plastic wrap and chill until firm 30 minutes – overnight.

 Don’t over bake your cookies.
 When chocolate chip cookies come out of the oven, they should be slightly underdone in the middle.
 Leave them to set on the hot cookie sheet for a few minutes before transferring them to a cooling rack.